crzndx/MOSPA/readme.md

 ```

 Set database settings to work correctly with local SQLite instance
-see File: /bptm/app/config/database.php
+See File: /app/config/database.php

-afterwards run the following command in project home folder
+Afterwards run the following command in project home folder

 ```
 php artisan migrate
 ```

-to finish and run the project, serve the application with
+To finish and run the project, serve the application with

 ```
 php artisan serve